-In 2005, the Company entered into an employment agreement with Brian W. Fannon pursuant to which Mr. Fannon serves as Chief Operating Officer of the Company.
+In 2005, the Company entered into an employment agreement with Brian W. Fannon pursuant to which Mr. Fannon served as Chief Operating Officer of the Company.
+In February of 2008, Mr. Fannon agreed to step into the role of President, and to no longer serve as Chief Operating Officer, in connection with the management realignment discussed above.
 Mr. Fannon's employment agreement is for an initial term ending December 31, 2009 and is automatically renewable for successive one year terms thereafter unless either party timely terminates the agreement.
-Pursuant to this employment agreement, Mr. Fannon is paid an annual base salary of \$403,700, which will be increased by an annual cost of living adjustment beginning with calendar year 2006.
-In addition to his base salary and in accordance with the terms of his employment agreement, Mr. Fannon is entitled to annual incentive compensation of up to 75% of his then current base salary if he satisfies certain individual and company performance criteria established from time to time by the Board and Mr. Fannon is entitled to annual incentive compensation of up to 25% of his then current base salary in the sole discretion of the Compensation Committee.
-This employment agreement also provides Mr. Fannon with cash compensation based on the dividends resulting from, and the market prices on certain dates of, up to 25,000 shares of stock.
-Pursuant to a Waiver and Extension Agreement dated November 11, 2005, which modified the original terms of the employment agreement, 81/3% of such cash compensation which will be paid in each of 2007, 2008 and 2009 and the balance of which depends on the compound annual growth rate of the Company's funds from operations during a certain period of time through 2009.
+Pursuant to his employment agreement, Mr. Fannon is paid an annual base salary of \$403,700, which will be increased by an annual cost of living adjustment beginning with calendar year 2006.
+In addition to his base salary and in accordance with the terms of his employment agreement, Mr. Fannon is entitled to annual incentive compensation of up to 75% of his then current base salary if he satisfies certain individual and company performance criteria established from time to time by the Board and Mr. Fannon and is entitled to annual incentive compensation of up to 25% of his then current base salary in the sole discretion of the Compensation Committee.
+This employment agreement also provides Mr. Fannon with cash compensation based on the dividends resulting from, and the market prices on certain dates of, up to 4,167 shares of stock.
+The non-competition clauses of Mr.

-The non-competition clauses of Mr. Fannon's employment agreements preclude him from engaging, directly or indirectly, in the real estate business or any ancillary business of the Company during the period he is employed by the Company and for a period of between twelve and twenty-four months thereafter.
+Fannon's employment agreement precludes him from engaging, directly or indirectly, in the real estate business or any ancillary business of the Company during the period he is employed by the Company and for a period of between twelve and twenty-four months thereafter.